keenanwulffcolo/ECEN_3360_Final_Project_Report/ECEN_3360_Final_Project.md

 We ran into problems with the MPU-6050 module once we used the USB power bank to to power everything.
 We had the desired functionality when plugged into the debugger, but not without.
 We were still able to power on the chip, and configure the registers we needed.
 We also read these configuration registers to check the right values.
 However, when we read the gyroscope data registers they returned zero values.
 We weren’t certain of the cause of this, and tried everything we could to diagnose this.
 Instead of this, we used an infrared LED, and an infrared sensor to measure the speed of the bike.

-We also were not able to get the Bluetooth app working on our phone.
-We could not get the communication working between the phone’s Bluetooth, and the app itself.
-Because of this, we simply used an already existing Bluetooth serial communication app.

 ### Cost Analysis